-Hearings are held in London.
 We will book you into a local hotel and pay the bill for you.
-Please tell us if you have any special needs, such as wheelchair access or any dietary requirements.
+Please tell us if you have any specific needs, such as mobility impairment or any dietary requirements.

 We will pay any reasonable expenses connected to your appearance as a witness at a hearing.
-This includes:
+In addition to accommodation, this includes:

-The GCC will be represented by a barrister or a solicitor, or perhaps both.
+The General Chiropractic Council will be represented by a barrister or a solicitor, or perhaps both.

-Usually the chiropractor will have a barrister or solicitor to put their case in response to the allegations that the GCC has made.
+Usually the chiropractor will have a barrister or solicitor to put their case in response to the allegations that the General Chiropractic Council has made.

-The GCC must prove the allegations (charges) against the chiropractor, and that the chiropractor is guilty of unacceptable professional conduct or incompetence, or unfit to work as a chiropractor for health reasons.
+The General Chiropractic Council must prove the allegations (charges) against the chiropractor, and that the chiropractor is guilty of unacceptable professional conduct or incompetence, or unfit to work as a chiropractor for health reasons.